-When transporting the machine with vehicles, proceed in such a manner that damage due to the effects of use of force or incorrect loading and unloading is avoided.
 Use straps (S) to tighten the machine to the cabin of the vehicle.
-Use at least two straps, or tighten the machine with one strap to the wall of the vehicle.
-Make sure that all parts of the machine are secured.
+Use at least two straps, or tighten the machine with one strap to the cabin wall of the vehicle.
+Make sure, that all parts of the machine are fixed.

-To reduce the height of the machine, you can slide the handle down.
-In order to achieve this, you have to slacken the two fixing screws to slide the handle down.
-Do not forget to tighten the fixing screws again, otherwise you may lose them.
+To reduce the height of the machine, you may slide the handle down.
+In order to achieve this, you have to slacken the two fixing screws.
+Secure the fixing screws again ore you may lose them.